TanglePay/bridge/readme.md

     "symbol":"sMIOTA"
 }
 ```
-### ETH => sETH
+### MATIC => sMATIC
-Send ETH to the contract of MultiSignWallet, whose address is 0xb0cD1c4522c5dd243a530555562839De3A0B42d3, by calling the function of wrap(address to, bytes32 symbol)
+Send MATIC to the contract of MultiSignWallet, whose address is 0xb0cD1c4522c5dd243a530555562839De3A0B42d3, by calling the function of wrap(address to, bytes32 symbol)
 ```
-convert sETH as bytes to hex string is 73455448 symbol = 0x7345544800000000000000000000000000000000000000000000000000000000
+convert sMATIC as bytes to hex string is 73455448 symbol = 0x7345544800000000000000000000000000000000000000000000000000000000
 ```
 ### WBTC => sWBTC